-In order for the Company to advance its various currently planned preclinical and clinical research and development activities and pay for its overhead costs, the Company in its previous quarter had disclosed the need to raise approximately \$20,000,000 to \$25,000,000.
-With the March 12, 2020 private placement raise of \$6,000,000, the Company has improved flexibility to raise a lessor amount when looking at a qualifying Nasdaq listing.
-The Company is projecting average monthly fixed overhead costs of approximately \$400,000 per month This amount does not include the costs related to any of the Company's third-party activities such as clinical studies, collaborative research activities, contract manufacturing and any of the additional costs associated with the Company's objective to list on the Nasdaq.
+In order for the Company to advance its various currently planned preclinical and clinical research and development activities, its collaborative scientific research programs and pay for its overhead costs, the Company will need to raise approximately \$15,000,000 to \$20,000,000.
+The Company is projecting average monthly fixed overhead costs of approximately \$375,000 per month.
+This amount does not include the costs related to any of the Company's third-party activities such as clinical studies, collaborative research activities, contract manufacturing and any of the additional costs associated with the Company's objective to list on the Nasdaq.

 The Company currently has several clinical studies (see Clinical Study Initiatives above for details) in various stages of development.

-Due to slow enrollment, the Company stopped LDOS001 enrollment in July 2019 with the final cohort enrolling two patients rather than the planned three patients.
-The Company has been working on the final clinical study report was previously disclosed to have been completed by first calendar quarter of 2020 but has now been pushed out a couple of months to June 2020.
-The Company is forecasting approximately \$380,000 to complete.
-The Company's LDOS002 clinical study is complete and the Company is currently awaiting the finalized clinical reports.
-The Company previously forecasted LDOS003 as a large randomized study.
-The Company has concluded that it would not move forward with the randomized portion of the study unless certain clinical objectives are met in the does escalation phase and sufficient capital is obtained, or the Company enters into a co-development partnership with a third party.
-As a result, the Company is now forecasting the non-randomized portion of the study to cost approximately \$400,000 and to be completed by the second calendar quarter of 2020.
+Due to slow enrollment, the Company stopped LDOS001 enrollment and has been working on the final clinical study report.
+The Company is forecasting approximately \$366,000 to fully complete the study and report.
+The Company previously forecasted LDOS003 as a large randomized study but concluded that it would not move forward with the randomized portion of the study unless the Company entered into a co-development partnership with a third party.
+The Company is forecasting approximately \$300,000 to fully complete the study and report.

 The Company received IND approval by the FDA to conduct a Phase Ib/II study (LDOS006) in the U.S., L-DOS47 in combination with doxorubicin, for previously treated advanced pancreatic cancer.
-The Company forecasting a cost of approximately \$6,000,000 in order to fully complete the study, which is projected to be some time by the end of calendar 2021.
+Patient enrollment commenced December 2019.
+The Company has forecasted a total cost of approximately \$6,000,000 in order to fully complete the study, which is projected to be fully completed and reported on by the first half of calendar 2022.

 In support of the clinical study programs, the Company will need to manufacture drug product.
-The Company originally determine that it would likely need an entire new manufacturing batch but has since determine that a current batch could be repurposed at a cost of approximately \$1,400,000 which includes all assay development and stability studies.
+The Company originally determine that it would likely need an entire new manufacturing batch but has since determine that a current batch could be repurposed.
+The Company is projecting a cost of approximately \$815,000 which includes all assay development and stability studies.
 The manufactured batch is expected to be available, at the latest, by the fourth quarter of calendar 2020.
+In addition, the Company is also forecasting approximately \$1,755,000 for technology transfer to a new manufacturer in fiscal 2021.

-The Company is currently forecasting to spend approximately \$400,000 in collaborative research initiatives with the Moffit Cancer Centre and is assessing additional collaborations.
+The Company is currently forecasting to spend approximately \$1,400,000 in collaborative research initiatives with both ProMab and the Moffit Cancer Centre.